-As 2019 draws to a close, I would like to thank all of the readers and viewers of “Liz’s Book Snuggery” who have taken the time to view my blog posts, both here and on YouTube, and have made the effort to leave their thoughts and comments.
+I would like to thank all of the readers and viewers of “Liz’s Book Snuggery” who have taken the time to view my blog posts, both here and on YouTube, and have made the effort to leave their thoughts and comments.

 It is much appreciated.

 Twelve years ago when I started this endeavor, I felt it was important to show to children what a classic picture book looked and sounded like and to remind parents of vintage favorites from their own childhoods that may have fallen off their radar.

 I hoped that they might then, in turn, be disposed to share those books with their children, grandchildren and young readers that they knew.

 It continues to be an enormous pleasure to hear the comments from you when you either discover a classic picture book for the first time, or rediscover one of your favorites.
 And, most especially, when I hear the delight of your young readers when you do so, I am heartened.

 Reading picture books to and with your children and grandchildren, or to any young one, for that matter, is a wonderful gift of time that will pay big dividends, both in the present and in the future.

 Reading builds sustained attention span.
 And in our device-driven society, where I’m sure many of you see children glued to THEM instead of a book, it becomes ever more important to teach and model, the importance of reading.

 A child who is a reader for life will be a more informed and educated adult.
 In a world where our culture seems to be splintered in so many directions, reading provides a “snuggery” of sorts; and that is a cozy and quiet place to be in the company of a book that can allow their imaginations to grow and soar, either in quiet reflection, excitement or acquired knowledge.